knime/webapps-common/README.md

 All other CSS is written in (future) CSS syntax and pre-processed by [PostCSS], see [`webpack/webpack.postcss.config.js`](webpack/webpack.postcss.config.js).

+### Stacking order and z-index

+Global z-indices can be overwritten by the app by using CSS variables.
+To see which are available, search for `--z-index-common-` in the code.

 ### Theming
 In the future, custom theming can be supported by overwriting the theme CSS custom properties defined in